Lukbes1/Morsecode-Translator/README.md

 You can either start with the whole alphabet, only a few of them or completely new ones that are not defined yet (e.g dollar sign $).

 ## Installation
-Newest version: 1.0.1.2
-To install the library, you can use the NuGet-package market:
+To install the library, you can use the NuGet-package market through visual studio or per NuGet package installer:
 ```console
 dotnet add package MorseCodeTranslator --version xxx
 ```